 Insider tip: Check out the Dr. Kate Museum to learn the whole story.

 Rock in the House is exactly what it says it is.
-The 55-ton boulder rolled down a hill on April 24, 1995, and wedged itself inside the home's master bedroom, where it remains today.
+The 55-ton boulder rolled down a hill in Fountain City on April 24, 1995, and wedged itself inside the home's master bedroom, where it remains today.
 A savvy local realtor purchased the house and turned it into a one-of-a-kind open house.

 If you've ever wanted to stand next to the famous Hollywood sign above Los Angeles, then you might want to consider a trip to Platte Mound to see the World's Largest M. The M was created by students of the former Wisconsin Mining School, now known as the University of Wisconsin-Platteville, thus the "M." You can see the 241-foot-by-214-foot letter from nearly 30 miles away.

 Insider tip: Put on a hard hat and take an underground tour of the 1845 Bevans lead mine at the Rollo Jamison Mining Museum.

 Behind the salvage business in this little community sits a collection of outsider art created by the late Dr. Evermor (yes, he was a real person).
 The old pieces and parts from the salvage gig were the inspiration for his sculpture garden.
 The centerpiece?
 Forevertron, a 400-ton, 50-foot scrap metal sculpture often recognized as the largest in the world.

 To mark its claim as the Bicycling Capital of America, Sparta proudly displays "Ben Bikin" aka "Big Ben" – the World's Largest Bicyclist – at the entrance to town.
 The 32-foot-tall Victorian-era bicyclist comes with a speaker at the base to hear "Ben" provide an audio history of Sparta.

 Upon retiring in his 60s, Fred Smith decided to commemorate his experience as a lumberjack, tavern owner, farmer and dance hall musician by adding one more title to his name — artist.
-Without any training, Smith created Concrete Park, a one-of-a-kind display of folk art composed of some 200 hand-made sculptures made from all kinds of materials.
+Without any training, Smith created Concrete Park, a one-of-a-kind display of folk art in Phillips composed of some 200 hand-made sculptures made from all kinds of materials.